choria-io/website/docs/content/concepts/large_scale/_index.md

  * Various components on fleet nodes can communicate their state, job progress and other information into the substrate without having to each manage reliable connections which would overwhelm the central components with short-lived connections.
  * Open data formats used to maximise integration in a highly heterogeneous environment, maximising return on investment.
  * Efficient processing of fleet state data using Enterprise programming languages using familiar streaming data concepts.
- * Isolated cellular design where individual cells (around 20 000 fleet nodes) can function independently.
+ * Isolated cellular design where individual cells (around 20 000 fleet nodes per cell) can function independently.

 ## Overview